nabaSarwar/noob/README.md

-I this repository i will be uploading all the basics programs.
+In this repository I will be uploading all the basics programs.